nikolamladenovicc/CoinMarketCapRepo/README.md

 1. Opens the CoinMarketCap website.
 2. Clicks on the "View All" button.
-3. Verifies that all results are displayed on the page and if they are it will show "TEST PASSED" in the terminal.
+3. Verifies that all results are displayed on the page and if they are, all the tests will pass.

 **FE Test 2: Add Cryptocurrencies to Watchlist and Verify**